ghostrydr/headliner/README.md

 # jquery.headliner.js

 ## What it does
-Scales text to fit it's parents elements width.
+Scales up text to fit it's parents elements width.

 WARNING: Will not work on blocks of text (e.g. paragraphs)